Abstract-Productions/AutoForm/README.md

 for each field.

 In the block after the "execute" function, we show a simple message, using the "Santized" array, which holds an escaped copy of the POST variables.
+We also use the head() and foot() functions to show the form's header and footer HTML around the response.

 ```